Jeffery Rowthorn: Episcopal ministry

 In May 1987, Rowthorn was elected a suffragan bishop by the Diocese of Connecticut.
 He was consecrated as a bishop on 19 September 1987 by Edmond L. Browning, the then Presiding Bishop of the Episcopal Church in the United States of America.
 The co-consecrators were Arthur E. Walmsley and Adrian Delio Caceres-Villavicencio.
 As one of two suffragan bishops, he had oversight over the eastern half of Connecticut.
 In 1993, he stood for election as Bishop of the Episcopal Diocese of Connecticut but was unsuccessful.

 On 1 January 1994, he was appointed Bishop in Charge of the Convocation of Episcopal Churches in Europe (the jurisdiction of the Episcopal Church that covers Continental Europe).
-The Presiding Bishop of the Episcopal Church has jurisdiction over the Convocation but oversight is delegated to another bishop known as the Bishop in Charge.
 In April 1994, he was installed at the American Cathedral in Paris in Paris, France.
 From 1995 to 2001, he was additionally an assistant bishop of the Church of England's Diocese in Europe.
 He retired at the end of 2001.

+Rowthorn died in Bloomfield, Connecticut on 23 July 2025, at the age of 91.